Flash0ver/dotnet-in-a-flash/blog/String-Interning.md

 With [System.Runtime.InteropServices.MemoryMarshal.GetReference<T>(ReadOnlySpan<T>)][docs-dotnet-api-system-runtime-interopservices-memorymarshal-getreference] we receive the reference to the element of the `Span<T>` or `ReadOnlySpan<T>` at index 0, hence the first _character_ in the _string_.

 And with [System.Runtime.CompilerServices.Unsafe.Add<T>(T, Int32)][docs-dotnet-api-system-runtime-compilerservices-unsafe-add] we receive the reference at the specified offset.
-This API is _unsafe_, as we can get a hold of a _managed pointer_ (or an _unmanaged pointer_) outside of the range of the contiguous memory that the `Span<T>`/`ReadOnlySpan<T>` represents, ending up in reinterpreting memory leading to undefined behavior.
+This API is _unsafe_, as we can get a hold of a _managed pointer_ (or an _unmanaged pointer_) outside the range of the contiguous memory that the `Span<T>`/`ReadOnlySpan<T>` represents, ending up reinterpreting memory, leading to undefined behavior.
-Or, when trying to access memory outside of our process's address space, causing a _segmentation fault_ ([System.AccessViolationException][docs-dotnet-api-system-accessviolationexception]).
+Or, more fatally , when trying to access memory outside of our process's address space, causing a _segmentation fault_ ([System.AccessViolationException][docs-dotnet-api-system-accessviolationexception]).

 ## Summary

 Playing some shenanigans with C# and the .NET Runtime, I showcased _String Interning_ of the Compiler and the CLR.
-To be fair, the _Working Set_ for _C# 15.0_ includes the [evolution of `unsafe`][github-dotnet-csharplang-unsafe-evolution], but that's another post for another time.
+Speaking of `unsafe`, the _Working Set_ for _C# 15.0_ includes the [evolution of `unsafe`][github-dotnet-csharplang-unsafe-evolution], but that's another post for another time.

 ## Would you like to know more?
 - [C# 14.0: String literals in data section as UTF-8 (experimental feature)][github-dotnet-roslyn-string-literals-data-section]